 “I don’t understand.”
 She knew his look signaled something was very wrong.
 Still, she didn’t understand nor could she make sense of it with the distraction of the noise outside the den.

 “Arabella, I am doing for your father what he asked me to do.
 Now please, please, PLEASE!
 Follow me!”

 “It’s the Foxhunt, I’m afraid.”
 He shouted.
-“The horn alerts all the dogs that they are on to a fox.
-I don’t think it’s you.
-I’ll explain it all.
+“The horn calls the hounds to attention.
+They are on to a fox.
+I can’t be certain if it’s you they’re after.
+But, I’ll explain it all.
 Just stay with me.”
-He hollered.
-And then suddenly he came to a halt and rose up on his hind legs and seemed to be strategically placing then pushing the top of his head against various places along the roof of the den.
+He shouted.
+When he came to a sudden halt, Benton rose up on his hind legs and seemed to be strategically placing then pushing the top of his head against various places along the roof of the den.
 “I think it’s right about here.”
 He mumbled as Arabella watched.

 “Oh!
 What is this?”
 Arabella looked up into the daylight.
 “I never knew this was here.”

-“You lived here?” she asked incredulously.
+“You live here?” she asked incredulously.

 “They’re leaving?”
 Arabella asked Benton.